Last updated on January 1st, 2021 at 08:49 am

 - Hike Starts at 7:00 Am form the Kinigi Head Quarters

-The Congo Nile Trail is one of the country’s most impressive adventures where travellers can hike, bike, and kayak, enjoying all the gorgeous views Rwanda has to offer.
+This Congo Nile Trail is one of the country’s most impressive adventures.
+Where travellers can hike, bike, and kayak, enjoying all the gorgeous views Rwanda has to offer.

 Rent a bike at Gisenyi at $35 – $70 Per Day.